Email your Reps about the Adoptee Citizenship Act

 Optional: Personalize your message.

-Example: As an adoption professional, I am gravely concerned that not all international adoptees received U.S. citizenship.
-Lack of citizenship violates the fundamental promise of adoption–that adopted children receive a forever family and a permanent home.
+- As an adoption professional, I am gravely concerned that not all international adoptees received U.S. citizenship.
+Lack of citizenship violates the fundamental promise of adoption–that adopted children receive a permanent home.